‼️ The Power of Language: How the Codes We Use to Think, Speak, and Live Transform Our Minds by Viorica Marian‼️

 Kaiser’s Verdict: ⭐️⭐️⭐️ (3 out of 5) (not great, not terrible)

 The book is really easy to read.
 It is not filled with complicated terminology and concepts.
 I see it more as a sum up of many different researches done in this area.
-In my own opinion is the book a bit shallow, unless it will be your very first book on multilingualism.
+In my own opinion, the book is a bit shallow, unless it will be your very first book on multilingualism.

 The author speaks about her Russian/Romanian experience.
 Although she has a few straight to the point personal experiences, I do not agree that everything she mentions must be interpreted in the way she sees it.
 I did too work as a translator and interpreter in the Republic of Ireland and some of my experiences and the consequent interpretation of these events differ.